The Cornerstone Academy Grammar Stream

 Sparx Reader Gold – Grammar Stream students will automatically be enrolled on this advanced reading programme.
 The first novel will be bought especially for our students to keep.

 Clubs – Students are expected to attend two clubs, one academic and one non-academic/ sports.
-If they would like to create a club that is not yet catered to, we can arrange this.
+If they would like to create a club that does not yet exist, we can arrange this.

 Contact